Beginners Guide to Hiking

 Insect repellent – There's nothing more irritating than returning home with arms and legs covered in bites.

-First aid kit – This should include Band-Aids and moleskin for blisters and cuts, some type of disinfectant for cuts and scrapes, and maybe a bandage or two just in case.
+First aid kit – This first-aid kit should include Band-Aids and moleskin for blisters and cuts, some type of disinfectant for cuts and scrapes, and maybe a bandage or two just in case.

 Pocket knife – A handy tool that often provides a solution you hadn't thought necessary.